 Voluntary Payment.
-Services for which you have no legal obligation to pay, or for which no charge would be made in the absence of insurance coverage or other health plan coverage, except services received at a non-governmental charitable research hospital.
+Services for which you are not legally obligated to pay.
+Services for which you are not charged.
+Services for which no charge is made in the absence of insurance coverage, except services received at a non-governmental charitable research hospital.
 Such a hospital must meet the following guidelines:

-- 1. It must be internationally known as being devoted mainly to medical research; - 2.
+- It must be internationally known as being devoted mainly to medical research; - 2.
 At least 10% of its yearly budget must be spent on research not directly related to patient care; - 3.
 At least one-third of its gross income must come from donations or grants other than gifts or payments for patient care; - 4.
 It must accept patients who are unable to pay; and - 5.
 Two-thirds of its patients must have conditions directly related to the hospital's research.